 - Actively participate in the ADA Advisory Committee meetings, public information, and community involvement efforts.

-Regular meetings are held at the Jean Oxley Linn County Public Service Center, 935 2nd Street SW, at 2:00 p.m. on a quarterly basis.
-All meeting agendas will be posted 24 hours prior to the meeting.
+Regular meetings are held at a city-designated facility at 2:00 p.m. every quarter.
+The specific City facility is posted on all agendas; all meeting agendas will be posted a minimum of 24 hours before the meeting.

 The Advisory Committee consists of a total of eleven (11) members, six (6) members who are appointed by the Mayor and five (5) members who are appointed by the Linn County Board of Supervisors, for a term of three (3) years serving no more than two (2) consecutive terms.
-At least 51% of the Committee must be made up of individuals living with a disability as defined by the ADA including hearing impairment, intellectual disability, psychiatric disability, mobility impairment and vision impairment.
-The Committee membership may include at least one representative of the following: architectural design, professional service provider for individuals with disabilities as defined by the ADA, caregivers to persons living with a disability and transportation service providers to persons living with a disability.
+At least 51% of the Committee must be made up of individuals living with a disability as defined by the ADA including hearing impairment, intellectual disability, psychiatric disability, mobility impairment, and vision impairment.
+The Committee membership may include at least one representative of the following: architectural design, professional service provider for individuals with disabilities as defined by the ADA, caregivers to persons living with a disability, and transportation service providers to persons living with a disability.
 Committee members are required at all times to be residents within the corporate limits of Linn County.
-The Committee annually elects a Chair, a Vice-Chair and a Secretary.
-Regularly scheduled meetings will take place on a quarterly basis.
+The Committee annually elects a Chair and a Vice-Chair.
+Regularly scheduled meetings will take place quarterly.

-Term expirations on June 30 of the year in paranthesis above.
+Term expirations on June 30 of the year in parenthesis above.